FlowFuse/website/src/blog/2024/05/mapping-location-on-dashboard-2.md

     // Set icon based on vehicle type, if tram, use train icon obj.icon = obj.vehicle_type !== "tram" ? obj.vehicle_type : "fa-train";

-    // Set icon color to yellow if the vehicle is a tram, else undefined obj.iconColor = obj.vehicle_type !== "tram" ? "red" : "yellow";
+    // Set icon color to yellow if the vehicle is a tram, else red. obj.iconColor = obj.vehicle_type !== "tram" ? "red" : "yellow";

     // Set the color of route lines to 'blue'